lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 ---
-title: "Empowering Underserved Communities With Data Science Skills - the Earth and Environmental Data Science Corps"
+title: "Empowering Under-served Communities With Data Science Skills - the Earth and Environmental Data Science Corps"
-excerpt: "Students at colleges serving underrepresented communities often don't have access to earth and environmental science data skills.
-Learn about a 1.3 million dollar NSF award that built capacity to teach and learn data skills at hispanic and tribal colleges."
+excerpt: "Undergraduate students at colleges serving underrepresented communities often don't have access to earth and environmental science data skills.
+Learn about a NSF award that built capacity to teach and learn data skills at hispanic and tribal serving colleges."
 layout: single_law
 permalink: /training-diverse-communities-earth-data-science-corps
 author_profile: true